The Jewish News (Detroit): The Detroit Jewish News F0undation

 The Detroit Jewish News Foundation was established in 2011 to digitize all historic issues of the Detroit Jewish News.
 Its educational, cultural and scholarly mission focuses on illuminating the ongoing story of the Detroit-area Jewish community and its families.

 The William Davidson Digital Archive of Jewish Detroit History, established with a generous donation from the William Davidson Foundation, opened in November 2013 with the entire contents of The Detroit Jewish News.
-In October 2015, the entire content of the Detroit Jewish Chronicle (1916-1951) was added.
+In October 2015, the entire content of the Detroit Jewish Chronicle (1916–1951) was added.
 Collectively, the two Detroit English-language Jewish newspapers represent over 100 consecutive years of community and family history.

 Housed and managed by the Bentley Historical Library of the University of Michigan, the archive provides more than 345,000 pages in an open source, word searchable, downloadable database available at no cost.

-The Detroit Jewish News Foundation has owned and published the Detroit Jewish News since 2020.
+The Detroit Jewish News Foundation was dissolved when the Detroit Jewish News became a non-profit in 2020.